Do you want to start an indoor, self-sustaining herb garden? Are you considering growing thyme…

-When growing Mint inside, make sure the sun isn’t too hot for the plant.
+When growing herbs inside, make sure the sun isn’t too hot for the plant.
 Place the plant in indirect sunlight, or in partial lighting.

-The Mint Plant is a great way to repel bugs away from your other plants.
+The plant is a great way to repel bugs away from your other plants.

 You can grow it in just water!
 All you need is water, sunlight and a container.

-When growing Mint, you will need to be careful where you place it.
+When growing hydroponically, you will need to be careful where you place it.
 If you decide to place it outside, then it may become overgrown.
-So place it where you want it, or keep a barrier around it so it doesn’t spread.
+So, place it where you want it or keep a barrier around it, so it doesn’t spread.

 People like to say mint is like a weed, it just keeps growing and growing and it’s very hard to get rid of.

-If the Mentha happens to get out of control, simply cut it down or keep pruning it.
-Mint is a strong plant, and can take a massive amount of pruning when needed.
+If it happens to get out of control, simply cut it down or keep pruning it.
+It is a strong plant and can take a massive amount of pruning when needed.
 So don’t be nervous to prune it!

 Many people say that it grows better in soil, so if you need to replace your mint with a different plant in your AeroGarden, place your plant in a jar of soil.

-When growing Mint, avoid high nitrogen formula as it may lead to nice green greens, but the taste will be grossly substandard.
+When growing this particular plant, avoid high nitrogen formula as it may lead to nice green greens, but the taste will be grossly substandard.